SushantVijay/22h-al3rt/README.md

 <p>6.
 Make the Script Executable</p>

 ```
-chmod +x ssh_login_alert.sh
+chmod +x shell.sh
 ```

 <p>7.
 Run the Script</p>

 ```
-sudo ./ssh_login_alert.sh
+sudo ./shell.sh
 ```

 <p>8.
 To run in the background:</p>

 ```
-nohup sudo ./ssh_login_alert.sh &
+nohup sudo ./shell.sh &
 ```

 <h2>🍰 Contribution Guidelines:</h2>

 Feel free to fork enhance or submit pull requests.
 Let’s make this tool even better together!

+<h2>💻 Built with</h2>

+Technologies used in the project:

+*   shell scripting
+*   mailx
+*   mailutils
+*   geoip-bin
+*   iptables

 <h2>🛡️ License:</h2>

-This project is licensed under the This project is licensed under the MIT License.
+This project is licensed under the

 <h2>💖Like my work?</h2>

 Secure your server stay informed and take control with SSH Login Alert System!
+Do follow and Star it if you like it!